TiffnieXAI/TiffnieXAI/README.md

 ###

 ## 🚀 About Me
-I'm a **Computer Science freshman at PUP - Sta.
+I'm a **Computer Science sophomore at PUP - Sta.
 Mesa** with a deep passion for **AI and innovation**.
 Over the past year, my journey in **business and accounting** has shown me the incredible potential of technology—not just in transforming industries, but in reshaping how we solve problems and push boundaries.

 ###